The WorkflowMax Alternative for Australian Businesses

 Honest trade-offs

-How Opus compares to what WorkflowMax offered before it was retired.
+How Opus compares with what WorkflowMax offered before it was retired, across the features Australian job management software is judged on.

 | Feature Area | O Opus | W WorkflowMax |